SCEGGS Darlinghurst Ltd

 BSc, LLB, GAICD

 Tina Lee is Special Counsel at Prolegis Lawyers, a specialist legal firm advising charities, not-for-profits and philanthropists exclusively.
 In particular, Tina advises in respect of charity and not-for-profit restructures including mergers and also disaggregations.
 She also advises on corporate governance matters, including preparing constitutions for charities and not-for-profits.
 She advises a number of clients in the schools and disability sectors.
 Prior to this, Tina was a lawyer at Mallesons Stephen Jaques (now King & Wood Mallesons) for more than 10 years.
 Tina is also a director of Inala, a charity providing accommodation and day services to persons with mental disabilities.
 Tina is the parent of a SCEGGS Old Girl.
-Tina is a member of Christ Church Gladesville and a diocesan representative on the Board.
+Tina is a member of Christ Church Gladesville and a Diocesan nominee on the Board.

 Ms Amanda Lintott